itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 ---

-## Why A 2 Step Approach Is Needed
+## Why A Two Step Approach Is Needed

 ISM control mapping can vary significantly if the LLM is allowed to re-extract and reinterpret the document while it works.
 This can cause sections, evidence and control relevance to shift during a single mapping run, reducing consistency.